mbmccormick/mbmccormick.github.io/_posts/2011-08-08-early-look-at-mojito-mint-com-for-windows-phone-7.md

 ---
 layout: post
-title: 'Early Look at Mojito: Mint.com for Windows Phone 7'
+title: "Early Look at Mojito: Mint.com for Windows Phone 7"
 ---

 _Update: Mojito has been updated with support for budgets, notifications, and displaying net worth balance on a live tile.
 The screenshots below and the XAP file have all been updated to reflect these changes._